DR Congo national football team

-The DR Congo national football team (French: Équipe nationale de football de la République démocratique du Congo), recognised by FIFA as Congo DR, represents the Democratic Republic of the Congo in men's international football and it is controlled by the Congolese Association Football Federation.
+The DR Congo national football team (équipe nationale de football de la République démocratique du Congo; lisanga ya ndémbô ya Republíki ya Kongó Demokratíki), recognised by FIFA as Congo DR and by CAF as DR Congo, represents the Democratic Republic of the Congo in men's international football.
+It is controlled by the Congolese Association Football Federation.
 They are nicknamed Les Léopards, meaning The Leopards.
 The team is a member of FIFA and the Confederation of African Football (CAF).

-DR Congo have been ranked as high as 28th in the FIFA Rankings; as Zaire, they were the first Sub-Saharan African team to qualify for the FIFA World Cup, and twice won the Africa Cup of Nations.
-They are also one of the most successful teams in the African Nations Championship with two titles, along with Morocco.
-They are currently ranked 61st in the FIFA Rankings.

 DR Congo have previously competed variously as Belgian Congo, Congo-Kinshasa and Zaïre.

-Their appearance at the 1974 FIFA World Cup was as Zaïre.
+DR Congo have been ranked as high as 28th in the FIFA Rankings.
+They won the Africa Cup of Nations twice (in 1968 as Congo-Kinshasa and in 1974 as Zaire), and were the first Sub-Saharan African team to qualify for the FIFA World Cup, as Zaire in 1974.
+They are also one of the most successful teams in the African Nations Championship with two titles (2009 and 2016), second only to Morocco with three.
+They qualified for the World Cup in 2026 as DR Congo, and are currently ranked 41st in the FIFA Rankings (July 2026).